2017 FIVB Volleyball World Grand Prix: Statistics leaders

-The statistics of each group follows the vis reports P2 and P3.
-The statistics include 6 volleyball skills; serve, reception, set, spike, block, and dig.
+The statistics of each group follow the vis reports P2 and P3.
+The statistics include 6 volleyball skills: serve, reception, set, spike, block, and dig.
 The table below shows the top 5 ranked players in each skill by group plus top scorers as of 24 July 2017.

 Best scorers

-Best scorers determined by scored points from spike, block and serve.
+Best scorers determined by scored points from spike, block, and serve.

 Best spikers

 Best spikers determined by successful spikes in percentage.

 Best blockers

 Best blockers determined by the average of stuff blocks per set.

 Best servers

 Best servers determined by the average of aces per set.

 Best setters

 Best setters determined by the average of running sets per set.

 Best diggers

 Best diggers determined by the average of successful digs per set.

 Best receivers

 Best receivers determined by efficient receptions in percentage.